 An NOCR message is initiated by an MCC when a 406 MHz alert for a beacon ID is first located in its service area and the country code in the 406 MHz beacon message is associated with another country's search and rescue region (SRR).
 The MCC service area includes the entire service area of the MCC and is not limited to its national SRR.
-When the beacon country code in the 406 MHz beacon message is associated with a country's search and rescue region (SRR) in the service area of an MCC sending the first location (Doppler or Encoded), the same MCC should also process and send an NOCR message to the associated country's SPOC or RCC.
 The location can be provided by either Doppler location processing, or by the encoded position contained in beacons coded using a location protocol.
 In some conditions multiple MCCs may initiate an NOCR message to the same support MCC.